happner/happn-cluster/README.md

 Extends happn with cluster ability.

-Requires that each cluster member mounts a shared data service.
+Requires that each cluster member mounts the same shared data service.
 See [happn-service-mongo](https://github.com/happner/happn-service-mongo).

 ## Getting Started